wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     _criminal prosecution proceedings_ against a person in respect of the offence for which particulars were taken, means proceedings---

-    *   (a) commenced against the person in respect of that offence or offences including that offence under the [Crimes Act 1961][199], or under the [Summary Proceedings Act 1957][200] (alone or, if the person is a child or a young person as defined in [section 2(1)][201] of the Children, Young Persons, and Their Families Act 1989, in conjunction with that Act); and
+    *   (a) commenced against the person in respect of that offence or offences including that offence under the [Criminal Procedure Act 2011][203] (alone or, if the person is a child or a young person as defined in [section 2(1)][204] of the Children, Young Persons, and Their Families Act 1989, in conjunction with that Act); and

-    *   (b) some or all of which (for example, any committal process proceedings) are heard or determined, at first instance, in a District Court, the High Court, a Youth Court, or a combination of those courts
+    *   (b) some or all of which (for example, any pre-trial proceedings) are heard or determined, at first instance, in a District Court, the High Court, a Youth Court, or a combination of those courts

     _the offence for which the particulars were taken_ includes (without limitation) an offence that arose from the same event or series of events as, and that replaces, that offence.

-    Compare: 1958 No 109 [s 57(3)][197]
+    Compare: 1958 No 109 [s 57(3)][200]

-    Section 34: substituted, on 30 August 2011 (applying at all times from 1 October 2008), by [section 6][202] of the Policing (Storage of Youth Identifying Particulars) Amendment Act 2011 (2011 No 65).
+    Section 34: substituted, on 30 August 2011 (applying at all times from 1 October 2008), by [section 6][205] of the Policing (Storage of Youth Identifying Particulars) Amendment Act 2011 (2011 No 65).

+    Section 34(3)(a): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 34(3)(b): amended, on 1 July 2013, by [section 413][201] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 34A Outcomes authorising continued storage of certain particulars